 Remember that entry requirements, including portfolios, are different for each course.
-Check the Apply section of your chosen course's web page for more information.
-Below is some advice for how we’d recommend you present your portfolio:
+Check the Apply section of your course page for more information.

 - A portfolio can be any size, depending on the work it contains, but make sure it's practical to carry around